keviner1019/MinuteAI-Web/TRANSCRIPT_IMPROVEMENTS.md

 ### What Was Fixed

-1. ✅ Timestamp accuracy (now uses real AssemblyAI utterances)
-2. ✅ Audio controls (full-featured player with play/pause/speed/volume)
+1. ✅ Audio controls (full-featured player with play/pause/speed/volume)
-3. ✅ Translation service (LibreTranslate - 100% FREE, 20+ languages)
+2. ✅ Translation service (LibreTranslate - 100% FREE, 20+ languages)
-4. ✅ Export with translation (TXT/SRT/PDF/DOCX in any language)
+3. ✅ Export with translation (TXT/SRT/PDF/DOCX in any language)

 ### What Was Added